richardsongo/craftideas/README.md

 <h2>Category</h2>

 <pre>
-{% for category in entry.mediaType %}
+{% for category in entry.ideaSpace %}
     <b>{{ category.title }}</b>
     {%- if not loop.last -%}
       ,